AlexThePolygonal/cpp-stateful-templates/README.md

 template <class, int>
 struct Flag {
     // injects the flag function definition into the global namespace
-    // Surprrisingly, we do not need to specify its type. friend constexpr auto flag(Flag);
+    // Surprisingly, we do not need to specify its type. friend constexpr auto flag(Flag);
 };